Abhinav-pro1003/GPU-Ray-Tracer/README.md

 # SOC'25 – GPU-Based Ray Tracer

-This is Abhinav V from CSE department 2024-2028 of IIT Bombay.
+This is Abhinav V(24B1007) from CSE department 2024-2028 of IIT Bombay.
 I am going to be a Sophie.
 Welcome!
 This repository contains the solution of weekly tasks on project GPU-Based Ray Tracer under Summer of Code 2025.

 #It is under progress, here is my week 1 task.